 Google Webmaster Tools and Bing Webmaster Tools are two platforms that must be used.
 These are provided specifically to help webmasters manage and monitor their sites.
 They are invaluable and packed with useful features.
 These tools also send out reports if there is a problem with your site.
 A great way to monitor traffic without spending any additional funds.

 Privacy is always important when someone accesses a website.
 It’s illegal in some countries to track IP addresses for example.
 The compliance requirements are often different across countries.

 Additionally, some transaction types require SSL installation where the site is secured with encryption.
 This is often used to secure exclusive content, payment transactions, communications, and more.

 There are many other legal factors to consider when running a website business.
 I’m sure you can imagine the horror stories that can emerge if your bases are not properly covered.

 Some of you may choose to ignore development standards.
 You may feel risky innovations are what will set your site apart.
 I agree to a certain extent.
 But I feel a proven foundation is always more important for running a successful business in the long run.

 Consider these recommendations above carefully.
-There are countless other requirements to follow as well, I just covered a few in this article that are low hanging fruit.
+There are countless other requirements to follow as well, I just covered a few in this article that is low hanging fruit.

-Never forget, some of the responsibilities of a website owner is to insure a good user experience, maintain a proven sales model, and adherence to regulations.
+Never forget, some of the responsibilities of a website owner is to ensure a good user experience, maintain a proven sales model, and adherence to regulations.